-The history here is that back in 1948 a Dutch scientist named HL de Vries first suggested that having four cones might be a possibility in humans.
+The history here is that back in 1948 a Dutch scientist named Hl de Vries first suggested that having four cones might be a possibility in humans.

 de Vries was studying colour blind men.
 They have two normal cones and one faulty one that makes it hard to distinguish between red-green.
 When tested, he found that they needed to add more green or red to be able to match a mixture of both to yellow.
 He was curious, so he also tested the daughter of one.
-She had normal three cone sight and was not red-green colour blind, but curiously enough still needed more green or red to make the blend match a yellow.
+She had normal three cone sight and was not red-green colour blind, but she still needed more green or red to make the blend match a yellow.